 To be admitted to the MM/MME degree programs, students must possess a Bachelor of Music or its equivalent, with a major in the area of proposed graduate study, including sophomore-level credit in an approved foreign language in the case of prospective majors in musicology, theory, composition, voice, or voice pedagogy.
 For admission, the student must have satisfactory undergraduate preparation for the particular degree sought which includes at least a “B” average (comparable to at least 3.0 on a 4.0 scale) in all undergraduate work and satisfactory scores on the appropriate tests required by the school/college.

-For international students – A minimum score of 90 on the iBT, TOEFL, 6.5 on the IELTS or 105 on the Duolingo English test is required for admission.
-(See more information below under Application Guidelines.)
+For international students – A minimum score of 80 on the iBT, TOEFL, 6.5 on the IELTS or 105 on the Duolingo English test is required for admission.
+The TOEFL may be waived for students who hold undergraduate degrees from a university with English as the language of instruction.Test scores must be sent to TCU from the testing agency to school code: 6820.
+See other requirements for international students.

-Requested official transcripts for all college college work should be sent by an electronic transcript service or by an official mail/courier service to: tcugradstudies@tcu.edu or to TCU Registrar’s Office.
-Electronic transcripts are preferred. (*If sending official, sealed transcripts by mail, send to: TCU Registrar’s Office – Transcript, Box 297005, Fort Worth, TX 76129.
-If sending by FedEx, DHL, or UPS: use 2901 Stadium Dr Ste 1200, Fort Worth, TX 76129 in lieu of TCU box. ) Translations must be provided for all international transcripts.
+Requested official transcripts for all college college work should be sent by an electronic transcript service to: tcugradstudies@tcu.edu.
+Translations must be provided for all international transcripts.
 Unless requested otherwise, all other items should be submitted electronically through the School of Music Admission Application on Acceptd.

 Prospective applicants should consult the School of Music website links below and with faculty in their intended major area for specific requirements and expectations and additional application requirements.